Is the Pacific Crest Trail a fantastic adventure that you should most definitely set out on? Yes.

 So who should you listen to?
 Actual PCT hikers, obviously.
 Here I’ve compiled responses from the 2018 PCT Hiker Survey to the questions, “Was there ever a time you felt unsafe on the trail?” and “What (if anything) was your lowest moment on the trail?”
 Remember friends, it is most certainly not all puppies and rainbows on a thru-hike (no matter what Instagram tells you).

 WARNING!
 If you’re someone worried about a loved one hiking the Pacific Crest Trail or you have doubts about whether you want to undertake this journey yourself, you should probably stop reading now (or maybe you should definitely read this).

 - I got completely soaked (me and all my gear and tent and quilt and everything) one morning in Washington when it rained all night and morning.
 Packed up wet and cold, and never had a sunny moment to dry everything out.
-Next night was so cold and wet, was genuinely concerned for hypothermia in my tent.
-It was horribly cold and I slept like shit from being so cold, my quilt was wet and didn't really work so great.
-Next morning my tent fly was frozen solid, had to smash the ice apart to fold it up into its bag.
+The next night was so cold and wet, was genuinely concerned about hypothermia in my tent.
+It was horribly cold and I slept like shit from being so cold, my quilt was wet and didn’t really work so great.
+The next morning my tent fly was frozen solid, had to smash the ice apart to fold it up into its bag.
 Scary night and morning!